-As stated above, Kano's theory of judo was not made deification and various discussions of judo were developed publicity through such as journalism in the interwar.
+As mentioned above, Kano's theory was not accepted unanimously and judo was the subject of numerous debates, notably in the inter-war press.
 The inter high school match was an occasion of dispute, but the end of WWI was also involved in it.
 In 1935, Takeshi Sakuraba, one of Kanō's best pupils, argued the situation of judo after WWI as follow,